Pennsylvania Roads - PA 26/US 220/I-99

 SB and NB at University Drive.
 The overpass is clearly older than the sign pointing to it, so the greenout can't reflect a change in traffic direction.
 It may have patched over "next right".

-Clearer views of the PA 26 freeway stub.
-The stub was left in case there would ever arise a reason to extend it southward to tie into US 322.
+The PA 26 freeway stub was left at PA 64 in case there would ever arise a reason to extend it southward to tie into US 322.
 With the I-99 construction and improvement of 322 east of State College, that is a scant possibility now.
 It may have made sense to reconfigure the interchange when the PA 26 stub of the freeway (the rest of which was absorbed into I-99) was improved to four lanes, but traffic volumes probably didn't warrant such expense.
 Then again, do traffic volumes really warrant I-99?

 Two more views of the stub, looking north and south from PA 26.
 That house would disappear if the freeway ever continued.
 The improvised left arrow for I-99 should also disappear - but if I had my way, the I-99 shield would go with it.